• Skip to primary navigation

 Before Room Transformation

 Below is the before picture.
 It was a mess.
 I had already started spackling in this picture.
 We haven't painted in over 12 years, and it needed some TLC.
-I spent some time getting the wall as smooth as possible because I didn't want to see too many bumps through the markerboard paper since it was self-adhesive and would stick to the wall.
+I spent some time getting the wall as smooth as possible because I didn't want to see too many bumps through the markerboard (Affiliate Link) paper, which was self-adhesive and would stick to the wall.

 before home office | Sabrina's Organizing

-Tip: If you don't have a paint liner, use Glad Press'n Seal Wrap to the line and protect your paint tray.
+Tip: If you don't have a paint liner, use Glad Press'n Seal Wrap to line and protect your paint tray.
 It works great.
 I overlapped the Press n' Seal several times.
 I started from the top and worked my way down the tray.
-And I overlapped the middle twice.
-This helped prevent the paint from getting stuck under the Press n' Seal wrap and then seeping under the wrap and messing with the paint tray.
+I also overlapped the middle twice.
+This helped prevent the paint from getting stuck under the Press n' Seal wrap, seeping under the wrap, and messing with the paint tray.

 add press and seal to paint tray

-Back to the project, then we painted yellow on the wall.
+Back to the project, we painted the wall yellow.
 I used Classic Yellow from Sherwin Williams to brighten the office area.

 Time Saver Tip:

 Be sure to prime your walls if you have a darker color and go with a lighter color.
-I forgot this step, so I had to paint three coats on the walls.
+I forgot this step and had to paint three coats on the walls.
 But if I had primed first, I would have only had to do two coats.
 Oh well.

 after the paint was finished